How To Use The WordPress REST API Plugin

 In particular, the WordPress REST API enables you to connect your WordPress website with external applications.
 This means you can develop a mobile app using practically any programming language, and use the WP REST API to fetch data from WordPress.
 In a way, the REST API offers a way to free yourself from WordPress’ inherent structure, while harnessing it to help you create an application.

 In this article, we’ll break down how the WordPress REST API works, and help you get started with it from scratch.
 Let’s get to work!

 How the WordPress REST API Works

 In the past, you needed a plugin in order to access the WordPress REST API.
-However, since version 4.4, this API became a part of core.
+However, since Version 4.4, this WP API became a part of the core software.
 As such, to use the REST API, you simply need to know how to interact with it, which boils down to using four different types of HTTP methods as part of your requests:

 - GET: With this method, you can fetch information from the server.